Kalymnos: History

-Inhabited originally by Carians, in Antiquity Kalymnos depended on Kos, and followed its history.
+In Antiquity Kalymnos depended on Kos, and followed its history.
 The island's Hellenistic Temple of Apollo was excavated by the British archaeologist Charles Newton in the nineteenth century; many of the finds he made, including important epigraphic inscriptions, are in the British Museum's collection.
 In the Middle Ages it was under the influence of the Byzantine Empire, and during the 13th century it was used by the Venetian Republic as a naval base.
 In 1310 it came under the control of the Knights of Rhodes, and later (mainly in 1457 and 1460) was often attacked by the Ottomans, who eventually conquered it in 1522.
 Unlike Rhodes and Kos, during the Ottoman period, there was no Turkish immigration to Kalymnos.

 According to the Ottoman General Census of 1881/82-1893, the kaza of Kalymnos had a total population of 9,716, consisting of 9,482 Greeks, 64 Muslims and 170 foreign citizens.

 On May 12, 1912, during the Italo-Turkish War, Kalymnos was occupied by Italian sailors of the Regia Marina.
 Italy took control of the island along with other islands of the Dodecanese (except Kastellorizo initially) until 1947, when the Dodecanese were finally united with mainland Greece, as part of the modern Greek state.

 Religion

 The majority of Kalymnians are Orthodox Christians.
 The island belongs to that small part of Greece that does not depend on the Church of Greece, but rather on the Ecumenical Patriarchate of Constantinople based in Istanbul, Turkey.
 Kalymnos belongs to the Metropolis of Leros, Kalymnos and Astypalaia.

+There are several Greek Orthodox Christian monasteries and nunneries in Kalymnos, including: